0x4447-setup/0x4447_docker/README.md

 # Run the image with a shortcut

-By adding the above command to your shell you'll be able to just type `docker_vm` to get in to your container and work, without having to remember the long command.
+By adding the above command to your shell you'll be able to just type `vm_docker` to get in to your container and work, without having to remember the long command.

 ## *nix